kaizhu256/node-utility2/README.md

 # internal build-script
 ```
 # build.sh
-# this shell script will run the build process for this package
+# this shell script will run the build for this package
 shBuildCi() {
     # init env
     export npm_config_mode_slimerjs=1 || return $?